 For people living with chronic illness or who are immunocompromised, vaccines are not just a tool for prevention — they are essential to maintaining health and avoiding serious complications.
-But even with clear evidence of the benefits, navigating the conversation and feelings around getting vaccinated can feel complex.
+However, alarming findings from our latest survey reveal a concerning level of vaccine hesitancy and access issues within this vulnerable population.

 In our latest poll, the Global Healthy Living Foundation’s Patient Support Program set out to understand how our community feels about vaccines this season, what influences their decisions to get vaccinated, and what barriers they may face.